 R & J

-Adapted & Directed by Rani O'Brien
+Adaptation by Rani O'Brien

 R & J looks at a monogamous relationship in a world in which strains of the patriarchy are left ingrained in interdependent behavior.
 Can they escape their own self judgement in order to live a happy life, or will death come knocking?

 As their relationship twists and turns upon itself, so does the narrative.
-The full play is played out once before the J and R get called back to play it again, switching roles.
+The full play is played out once before J and R get called back to play it again, switching roles.
 Only this second time the plot starts to weave in different directions.
 Same story, but a different timeline.
 Following an infinite inner marital fight akin to Virginia Wolf, circumstances, feelings and perceptions loop.
 Will they escape or be forever holden to their game play?